Bernie Sanders Supporters Passing On Elizabeth Warren Might Be Sexist, Suggests MSNBC Pundit Emily Sussman

 Sussman’s comment is not out of the ordinary.
 Mainstream media outlets have not been warm to Sanders’ campaign, and MSNBC legal analyst Mimi Rocah previously said that the Vermont Senator made her “skin crawl.”
 Bernie’s campaign manager responded to Rocah’s comment on Twitter, suggesting that she should be more disgusted by the lack of prosecution of major bank executives that “destroyed millions of lives” through the financial crisis.

 The New York Times has also been critical of Sanders.
 Boing Boing reported that Sydney Ember, one of the publication’s reporters that covers the candidate, attempts to discredit the nominee by sourcing corporate lobbyists, far-right figures, and war criminals.
-FAIR also revealed that, in addition to her coverage being consistently critical, her pieces often undergo “stealth edits” to push the slant of the writing negative.
-She is reportedly married Mike Bechek, son of the former CEO of Bain & Company.
+FAIR also revealed that, in addition to her coverage being consistently critical, her pieces often undergo “stealth editing” to slant the writing toward the negative.
+She is reportedly married to Mike Bechek, son of the former CEO of Bain & Company.

 Fellow Democratic presidential candidate Andrew Yang has also experienced hostility and exclusion from mainstream media outlets.
 After the first MSNBC debate, he revealed that his mic was not on at times.
 During MSNBC’s early coverage of the candidates, they left Yang off of political charts and chyrons multiple times.